N91489/Conways_GameOfLife/README.md

 * Random Initial Grid: The initial state of the grid is randomly generated, providing a unique starting point for each simulation.

-* Pause/Play Functionality: Users can pause and resume the simulation at any time using the `p` key.
+* Pause/Play Functionality: Users can pause and resume the simulation at any time using the `space` key.
 This allows for detailed inspection of the grid's state at any given moment.

 * Interactive Grid: Users can `left click` on the grid to toggle the state of individual cells, enabling the creation of custom initial patterns.